SIGN PETITION

 - restricted truck routes

-- dirt/dust/debris control and suppression will be necessary as the soil will be disturbed.
+- dirt/dust/debris control and suppression will be necessary as the soil will be disturbed; water and standing barriers to be utilized.
+If the dirt/dust/debris is not kept under strict control nearby

 10. Property Value Protection Fund

-Past practice from other location require developers to establish community compensation
+Past practice requires developers to establish community compensation funds.
+Possible relief:

 - a property value guarantee program, as surrounding homes can see assessment reductions